Examples

 Note

-All Virtual Class Types classes always must reference themselves.
+All Virtual Class Types must reference themselves in the mapping.
 Only Alias Class Mapping uses non-self-mapping (see 3.
 Alias Class Mapping).

 2.12.
 Service Properties